pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 To reinstall the extension, you can simply trigger a new Run Command execution — this will automatically re-provision the extension if it's missing or broken.
 It’s worth noting that the Run Command extension isn’t pre-installed on Azure VMs and also doesn’t appear under the list of installed extensions in the Azure Portal.
 Instead, it’s provisioned on demand the first time a Run Command is executed.

-## where to find the Run Commands logs locally
+## 🔍Where to find the Run Commands logs locally

 When you execute Run Commands on Azure Virtual Machines, the commands run within the system context of the VM.
 These actions aren’t captured in detail by Azure Activity Logs or Diagnostics Logs.
 However, the actual command scripts — typically named script.ps1 for Windows or script.sh for Linux — are downloaded to the VM and stored locally before execution.